Jean-Tinland/simple-bar/README.md

 A [yabai](https://github.com/koekeishiya/yabai) status bar widget for [Übersicht](https://github.com/felixhageloh/uebersicht) inspired by [nibar](https://github.com/kkga/nibar), [yabar](https://github.com/AlexNaga/yabar) and [this reddit post](https://www.reddit.com/r/unixporn/comments/chwk89/yabai_yabai_and_gruvbox_with_custom_ubersicht_bar/).
 Visit **simple-bar** website [here](https://www.jeantinland.com/toolbox/simple-bar).

-⚠️ **As I do not possess a M1 mac book I can't solve any issue happening on these models.
-Feel free to open some pull requests if you want to help me about these.
-See "Compatibility & requirements" section for more information.** ⚠️

 A more "lite" & less ressource greedy version is available [here](https://github.com/Jean-Tinland/simple-bar-lite).

 ## Features